Apolemia uvaria

-Apolemia uvaria, commonly known as string jellyfish, barbed wire jellyfish, and long stringy stingy thingy, is a siphonophore in the family Apolemiidae.
+Apolemia uvaria, commonly known as string jellyfish, barbed wire jellyfish, and long stringy stingy thingy, is a colonial siphonophore.

-As with all siphonophores, string jellyfish may appear to be a single organism, but each specimen of Apolemia uvaria is a colony of specialised minute organisms called zooids.
-All the zooids are attached to each other and are physiologically connected to the extent that they cannot survive alone.
+As with all siphonophores, string jellyfish look and function much like a single organism, but each Apolemia uvaria is a colony of specialised minute organisms (zooids), permanently attached to each other and physiologically connected to the extent that they cannot survive alone.

 String jellyfish are colonial animals that may reach 3 m in total length and have a diameter of 2–5 cm.
 The colony is formed of a central string, bearing groups of pink and white tentacles, which clump together or extend.
 The whole colony has a gas float at the front and a set of swimming bells.
 This colonial animal is pelagic and is found in oceans worldwide in midwater.
+They are often found at surface level but can also be found 1000 meters deep in the ocean.
 These ocean predators act like drift nets, spreading their tentacles to catch plankton.
-The tentacles give a painful sting and are best avoided.
+The tentacles can sting humans painfully.

+As of 2025 string jellyfish have been proliferating in seas around Norway and Scotland, and causing mass deaths of farmed salmon.
+The increase has been attributed to rising sea temperatures, and to fish farms discarding waste upon which the jellyfish feed.